Black History Month - 2025

 Northeast Women in Public Finance would like to highlight and acknowledge accomplished Black Women all over our industry who continuously crush goals and glass ceilings.
 This is our small way to celebrate the contributions of some of the extraordinary Black Women who everyone should know.

 For Black History Month we will be highlighting two women per week.
+Click on each name to learn their stories.

 WEEK ONE